patatetom/rds4xways/README.md

 ## Download and mount

-The full modern RDS Version 2.66 of September 2019 is [downloaded](https://www.nist.gov/itl/ssd/software-quality-group/nsrl-download/current-rds-hash-sets) (4,5 Gb) and used.
+The full modern RDS Version 2.69 of June 2020 is [downloaded](https://www.nist.gov/itl/ssd/software-quality-group/national-software-reference-library-nsrl/nsrl-download/current-rds) (2,5 Gb) and used.

 The content of the iso image `RDS_modern.iso` is made accessible through `/media/` :